If you’re being treated with trastuzumab (Herceptin) you may soon be offered a new version of this drug called a biosimilar.

 Will I be offered a trastuzumab biosimilar?

-Whether you are offered treatment with a trastuzumab biosimilar (Ontruzant or Herzuma) will depend on the type of breast cancer you have and your specific treatment plan.
+Whether you are offered treatment with a trastuzumab biosimilar (Ontruzant, Herzuma or Kanjinti) will depend on the type of breast cancer you have and your specific treatment plan.
 This is because trastuzumab biosimilars can only be given through a drip into a vein (intravenously), and this method is normally only used to treat certain types of HER2+ breast cancer.
 Herceptin can be given as injections under the skin (subcutaneously) as well as through a drip.

 If you’re going through treatment: